lightbend/config/HOCON.md

 more than once, the substitution will always evaluate to its latest-assigned value (the merged object or the last non-object value that was set).

-If a substitutions does not match any value present in the configuration, implementations may look up that substitution in one or more external sources, such as a Java system property or an environment variable.
-(More detail on this in a later section.)

 If a configuration sets a value to `null` then it should not be looked up in the external source.
 Unfortunately there is no way to